arrayfire/arrayfire-rust/tutorials-book/src/indexing.md

 ```rust,noplaypen
 {{#include ../../src/core/index.rs:non_macro_seq_array_index}}
 ```
-Similar to how, [view][11] macro helped with abreviating the syntax when indexing with just sequences, it can also help when using a combination of Seq and Array.
+Similar to how [view][11] macro helped with abreviating the syntax when indexing with just sequences, it can also help when using a combination of Seq and Array.
 ```rust, noplaypen
 {{#include ../../src/core/index.rs:seq_array_index}}